 Paramo with the extraordinary Frailejones

 Helmetcrests are described as robust and unusual hummingbirds inhabiting the highest Paramos, feeding on the Frailejones flowers and often walking around on the ground in search of insects.
 Until recently the three current species were regarded as just three races of one species.
-Buffy Helmetcrest is the commonest and smallest of the now three species whilst the other two are slightly larger.
-The rarest of them is the Blue bearded Helmetcrest which had not been seen in decades until it was re-found in March 2015 when two intrepid ProAves biologists made a two day hike up the mountains to investigate the extent of the destruction of the Paramo from illegal burning by farmers in order to graze cattle, and found three individuals of this hummingbird.
+Buffy Helmetcrest is the commonest and smallest of what are now three species whilst the other two are slightly larger.
+The rarest of them is the Blue bearded Helmetcrest which had not been seen in decades until it was re-found in March 2015, when two intrepid ProAves biologists made a two day hike up the mountains to investigate the extent of the destruction of the Paramo from illegal burning by farmers wanting to graze cattle and found three individuals of this hummingbird.

 We made a brief stop to stretch our legs and have a break after a long journey up the winding roads through the mountains.